Schatzie has bachelor's degrees in animal science and English and a master's in education.

 High Fructose Corn Syrup and Other Sugars

-Many baby formulas that are popularly sold on the market contain high concentrations of sugars.
-Similac Sensitive Formula for Fussiness and Gas lists corn syrup solids as its first ingredient, sugar as its second, and Enfamil Soy Toddler Formula also has corn syrup solids at the very beginning of its ingredient list (8).
+Many popular baby formulas sold on the market contain high concentrations of sugars.
+Similac Sensitive Formula for Fussiness and Gas lists corn syrup solids as its first ingredient, sugar as its second.
+Enfamil Soy Toddler Formula also has corn syrup solids at the very beginning of its ingredient list (8).
 Gerber’s Good Start Protect Formula includes corn maltodextrin, a main component in Splenda artificial sweetener (8).
 Parent’s Choice Organic Infant Formula, Earth’s Best Organic Infant Formula with DHA and ARA, and Nature’s One Dairy Formula each contain one of the following ingredients: organic corn syrup solids, organic glucose syrup solids, or organic brown rice syrup (8).

 Finding a formula with the least amount of sugar may prove more difficult than most realize.
 Although formulas list their ingredients, most do not display the actual amount of sugar per serving and are not required to do so by the FDA.
 Furthermore, the FDA has failed to set limits on the amounts of sugars allowed.